 - Your personal information being used for direct marketing activities

-To exercise any of these rights or if you have any questions about this privacy notice, please contact our Data Protection Officer (DPO) on the contact details provided below.
+To exercise any of these rights or if you have any questions about this privacy notice, please contact the British Gymnastics Data Protection Officer (DPO) or the relevant home country organisation on the contact details provided above.

 While we hope to be able to resolve any concerns you have about the way that we are processing your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO) if you believe your data has been processed in a way that does not comply with the GDPR, or have any wider concerns about our compliance with data protection law.
 You can do so by calling the ICO helpline on 0303 123 1113 or via their website.